omarreis/vsop2013/planetfun/README.md

 # Planet Fun      ![banner](bannerPlanetFun.png)

 Planet Fun is a solar system working model in 3D.
-Program is a Delphi Firemonkey 3D multi-platform app, and was tested on Windows, Android and iOS (w/ Delphi 10.4 Seattle)
+Program is a Delphi Firemonkey 3D app.
+Tested on Windows, Android and iOS (w/ Delphi 10.4 Seattle).

 Full app source code is available at: